 8. What could be sweeter than sampling some treats at one of Long Island’s delectable candy shops?
 For the ultimate experience, spend an afternoon learning how to make chocolate at Chocolate Works.

-Enjoy a spirited game of mini-golf at Tiki Action Park in Centereach.
+Enjoy a spirited game of mini-golf at Tick Tock in Greenport.
+Photo by Jaime Sumersille

 9. Tee off.
 Challenge your kids to a game of mini-golf, something the whole family can enjoy.
 Some miniature golf venues across Long Island offer amenities such as heated stations, snack bars, and gorgeous views, plus other activities, including go-karts, batting cages, arcades, and more.

 10. Treat the family (and yourself).
-Hey, this is your vacation, too, so take the evening (or morning or afternoon) off and head to a family-friend restaurant...and don’t forget the one’s where kids eat free!
+Hey, this is your vacation, too, so take the evening (or morning or afternoon) off and head to a family-friendly restaurant ... and don’t forget those where kids eat free.

 11. Lace up your skates.
-Whether your family enjoys roller skating or ice skating, there are indoor and outdoor rinks throughout Long Island just waiting for you.
+Whether your family enjoys roller skating or ice skating, there is a rink just waiting for you.

 12. Explore an art museum.
-The Nassau County Museum of Art, for example, has plenty of hands-on workshops, exhibits, events, and activities for your little artist, including Fri-Yay Art Day!, Studio Saturdays, and more.
+The Nassau County Museum of Art, for example, has plenty of hands-on workshops, exhibits, events, and activities for your little artist, including Story Tots on Fridays, Studio Saturdays, and Family Sundays.

 Experience marine life and more at the Long Island Aquarium's Spring Fun-cation Camp.
 Photo courtesy of the aquarium

 15. Under the sea.
 Your kids can spend a day or the whole week at the Long Island Aquarium during its Spring Fun-cation camp, which Includes movies, crafts, games, animal feedings, and more.

 16. Prepare for rainy days.
-If the sun doesn't cooperate, it’s best to have a backup plan, such as one of these indoor play spaces around Long Island where your kids can run, jump, play, create art, and do so much more.
+If the sun doesn't cooperate, it’s best to have a backup plan, such as one of these indoor play spaces around Long Island, where your kids can run, jump, play, create art, and do much more.

 17. Relax a bit.
 Even moms and dads deserve a break.
 Check out these Long Island cafes with indoor play spaces.
 Let your kids can play while you sit back and sip a latte.

 18. Go on an adventure.
-Adventureland opens March 24.
+Adventureland opened on Sunday, March 24.
 If the weather is nice, head to Long Island’s popular amusement park for thrills, rides, and games.
-And be on the lookout for the opening of its newest ride, Mystery Mansion.

 19. If you’ve got a little (or older) daredevil who loves to skateboard, roller skate, roller blade, or ride a BMX, take him or her to a Long Island skate park for an afternoon.